vindhya/js-minicamp-homework-1/README.md

 1. Feynman Writing Prompts - Write out explanations of the following concepts like you are explaining it to a 12 year old.
 Doing this will help you quickly discover any holes in your understanding.
 Ask your questions on Slack.

 	* Variables
+		* Variables are like containers which can hold values such as words or numbers.
+What's inside the container can be changed.
 	* Strings
+		* Strings are a collection of letters, numbers, or a combination of both inside quotation marks.
+Strings have lots of fun features that allow you to quickly find out information about them such as how long they are.
 	* Functions (arguments, `return`)
+		* Functions are reusuable lines of code which are named and can be called upon within a program.
+Arguments are variables which are given to the function for use.
 	* `if` statements
 	* Boolean values (`true`, `false`)